department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 - The Veteran’s military discharge papers (DD214 or other separation documents)
 - The Veteran’s death certificate
 - Any documents you have for the cost of transporting the Veteran’s remains

-**Note**: The Veteran's family will need to cover the cost of funeral director services.

 </div>